 In addition to these visual-specific considerations, it’s also important to remember other guidelines and standards for accessible design, like WCAG and POUR.

 WCAG, or Web Content Accessibility Guidelines, help content authors, designers, and developers create accessible content by laying out a framework for success.
-WCAG uses a system, beginning with four overall principles, also known as POUR.
-This acronym stands for perceivable, operable, understandable, and robust.
-For your content to be considered accessible under WCAG, it should be perceivable, operable, understandable, and robust enough for users with all types of ability levels to access it.
+WCAG uses a system beginning with four overall principles.
+The POUR acronym stands for perceivable, operable, understandable, and robust.
+For your content to be considered accessible under WCAG, it should be perceivable, operable, understandable, and robust enough for users with all abilities to access it.
+Learn more about POUR.

 In addition to the four overall principles, WCAG also uses success criteria and levels of conformance to help content creators make sure they are meeting the necessary requirements.
-The success criteria ensure that the guidelines that are laid out are testable and pose a real problem for people with disabilities.
+The success criteria ensure that the guidelines laid out are testable and are how you would measure the accessibility of your website.
 The levels of conformance are required for each success criterion, depending on a number of factors, such as the importance of the criterion and how easily achieved it is.

 Example Scenario: How Accessibility Helps Blind Web Users

-We frequently find that it is helpful to provide real-world examples of people who benefit from website accessibility.
+We find it is helpful to provide real-world examples of people who benefit from website accessibility.
 Below is a scenario that highlights the importance of making your website accessible to blind people.

 This is Marsha.
-Marsha is a schoolteacher who needs to find new educational games for her third-grade class and she is blind.
+She is a blind schoolteacher who needs to find new educational games for her third-grade class.

-Marsha is able to search for fun educational games for her students using a screen reader and her keyboard.
-When Marsha finds a web page with a title that sounds like the perfect new game for her students, she is able to send commands to click on that page.
+Marsha uses a screen reader and her keyboard to search in search engines for fun educational games for her students.
+When she finds a web page with a title that sounds like the perfect new game for her students, she can send commands to click on that page.

-Now, consider what would have happened if Marsha opened the page, and the structure was off.
-Let’s say the page designer didn’t have any headings or subheadings.
-Marsha’s screen reader might not be able to distinguish what is or is not important information, and Marsha might not be able to navigate through the page as easily in order to find the instructions.
-This could frustrate Marsha and force her off of the page, sending her to another website instead.
+Now, consider what would have happened if Marsha opened the page and the structure was off.
+Let’s say the page designer didn’t use headings or subheadings.
+Marsha’s screen reader might not be able to distinguish what is or is not important information, and she might not be able to navigate through the page as easily to find the instructions.
+This could frustrate Marsha and lead to her “bouncing” off the page, sending her to another website instead.

 Accessibility Matters

 In our scenario with Marsha, we can see how easy accessible design makes her user experience.
-The alternative scenario, with an inaccessible design, would be frustrating for Marsh, and how it can cause your organization to lose website visitors or new customers.
+The alternative scenario, with an inaccessible design, would be frustrating for Marsha.
+Having an inaccessible website can cause your organization to lose website visitors or new customers.

-As Devin shared in the video, above, accessible websites are a portal for blind people that puts them on equal footing with seeing people and grants them access to accessing information, news, shopping, and talking to others.
+As Devin shared in his video above, accessible websites are a portal for blind people that puts them on equal footing with seeing people and grants them access to information, news, shopping, and talking to others.
 When a business or organization takes initiative to make its website accessible, it means a lot for blind users.

 Are you ready to make a difference on the web?
 Contact us today to learn more about how we can help make your website accessible.